 3. Should I get my make-up done?
 This is a question I get asked, a lot.
 Truthfully, I feel like you should do whatever is YOU.
 As a photographer, do I feel like professional make-up photographs beautifully?
 Yes.
 I have a long list of make-up artists I know, love, and recommend frequently.
 Buttt I also feel like you want to be comfortable in your own skin for your pictures.
 If this means skipping the glam, then skip it.

 Here is the advice I give to brides time after time: If you’re considering having your make-up done, find a make-up artist that enhances your natural beauty.
-You’ll feel confident, beautiful, and comfortable.
+You’ll feel confident, beautiful, and comfortable because you won’t look in the mirror and see a stranger.
 It’s also a great way to work in a make-up trial with an artist you are considering hiring for your wedding day.

 4. What do we do with our hands?
 Will you pose us?
 Everyone is always so worried about where to put their hands, and I totally get it!
 If you’ve never had professional photos taken before it’s easy to go full robot the instant the photographer lifts up the camera and points it at you.
 I do place my clients in certain positions with favorable lighting as a starting point, but then I utilize prompts to get them to start interacting with each other and the rest unfolds.
 For example: face each other, hold hands, and get realllly close together.
 Now try to kiss with your teeth while you smile at each other!
 I promise – you both will laugh hysterically trying to do this, and it’s PERFECT every single time.